 When it comes to pairing brown shoes with your outfit, I don’t stress over having the exact same shade, but I do try to keep it in the same color family.
 I usually pair warm browns together (those that lean more camel and orangy), and cool-toned browns together (those that lean more taupe or gray).

-Of course, don’t be afraid to add in a pop of color, too.
-If your outfit is head to toe neutral and you’re craving color, add in a fun colored heel or handbag to brighten up the look.
+Of course, don’t be afraid to add a pop of color, too.
+If your outfit is head-to-toe neutral and you’re craving color, add a fun-colored heel or handbag to brighten up the look.
 If your accessories don’t match perfectly, I usually pick one or the other.
-Here I added a pop of pink with my hunter rain boots.
+Here, I added a pop of pink with my Hunter rain boots.

 Keep your undergarments neutral

-I recommend investing in nude, seamless thongs so you never have to worry about visible panty line.
-My favorite no show bra is an adhesive bra.
+I recommend investing in nude, seamless thongs so you never have to worry about visible panty lines.
+My favorite no-show bra is an adhesive bra.
 I never have to worry about straps showing and they’re the most comfortable option I’ve tried.
 Click here to read Bra 101.

 Neutral Color Outfit Ideas

 Here are examples of me wearing neutral outfits throughout the seasons.